 It is the consumer’s experience with a business.

 A trademark is only a part of that experience.
 Again, it is like an ID card to your business.
 Your ID is not your entire entity but allows people to recognize you.

 These are usually mistaken to be the same thing.
 A business name is merely the name under which you do business in a particular part of a country.

 Registering a business name for your company does not give you the same benefits a trademark registration does.
-It is possible to use a business name as a trademark, as long as it was not used by another company.
+Using a business name as a trademark is possible as long as another company does not use it.

 What Is a Patent?

-A Patent is an exclusive right given to an inventor which prevents anyone else from using or selling that invention for a certain period of time.
+A Patent is an exclusive right given to an inventor which prevents anyone else from using or selling that invention for a certain period.
 USPTO defines it as “a limited duration property right relating to an invention.”

 Patentable materials may include: